Toshka Lakes: Sudan Floods

 The 2019 summer rainfall in Sudan and South Sudan was significant enough to raise the water level in Lake Nasser, which allowed the eastern Toshka basin to start refilling.
 This was followed by the record-breaking floods that occurred in Sudan in 2020.
 These floods led to the highest water level ever recorded in Lake Nasser.
 The following year, in 2021, another flood occurred in Sudan.
 Then, due to the 2022 Sudanese floods, Lake Nasser approached record levels once again, causing the Toshka Lakes to fill rapidly.

-The filling of the Toshka Lakes in 2022 resulted in the highest water levels ever recorded in the area, and it also indicated the formation of new lakes in depressions located to the north and south of the eastern basin.
+The filling of the Toshka Lakes in 2022 resulted in the highest water levels ever recorded in the area, and it also caused the formation of new lakes in depressions located to the north and south of the eastern basin.
 The area covered by the original lakes increased substantially above the levels seen in 2001, gaining 3 more lakes on the eastern side.
 This increase in water levels has had a significant impact on the agricultural areas in the region, which have grown considerably due to the abundance of water.
 As a result, the Toshka agriculture project has benefited greatly from the increased water supply, and the region's economy has improved due to growth in the agricultural industry.

 Geography

 The new lake system is endorheic, meaning the waters never flow out to the sea.
 The Nile-sourced water creates the lakes and helps to recharge the underlying aquifer; however, desert temperatures cause very high levels of evaporation.
 Although the new lakes already contain an impressive number of fish, these high evaporation levels will make the waters increasingly saline over time, reducing fish stocks and harming the newly established flora and fauna.

 The Toshka Hollow lies within the seismically active Nubian Swell.
-The Egyptian government is developing the surrounding region, also known as the "New Valley Project".
-The plan is to extend the waterway to the Kharga oasis.
-Use of Nile resources is governed by the Nile Basin Initiative; however, the Toshka project does not breach the agreement as water is diverted from Lake Nasser only after heavy water flows upstream have raised lake levels above 178 m.
+The Egyptian government is developing the surrounding region, also known as the "Toshka Project" or "New Valley Project".